alisariaslan/42LibftTester/README.md

 make show: Shows files inside archive.

+make d: It is used to debug mandotory part.
+Useful for development.

-make debug: It is used to debug.
+make b: It is used to debug bonus part.
 Useful for development.